jeffmcutter/cf_shortcuts/cfssh/README.md

 ```
 USAGE: cfssh group command args

-USAGE: cfscp group local_file remote_dest_dir

-USAGE: cfcollect group remote_file local_dest_dir

 	Available groups:
 	all
 	all_no_db
 	db
 	ui
 	workers
 	zone1
 	zone2

+USAGE: cfscp group local_file remote_dest_dir

+USAGE: cfcollect group remote_file local_dest_dir

 USAGE: cfgrep [-i] group pattern log_file [count]

-	Available groups:
-	all
-	all_no_db
-	db
-	ui
-	workers
-	zone1
-	zone2
+  For CloudForms logs, log_file can be in the format of evm or evm.log
+  For any other files to grep, use /the/full/path/to/file
+  -i is optional to ignore case with grep
+  count is optional and used with tail to limit the output, default is 3

 To see matching hosts for a given group, use: